kud/tech/src/pages/en/posts/2020/05/14/new-command-for-my-git-workflow-git-contrib/index.md

 gh repo fork $1 --clone
 ```

 Fine.
-Now we want to create the `master` branch as an orphan one where we notify the user it's not a real project, just a contribution.
+Now we want to create the `master` branch as an orphan one where we notify the user it is not a real project, just a contribution.

 ```shell
 #! /usr/bin/env zsh